Katherine Dodds: Career

-In 2016 Dodds was profiled as an "Impact Producer" in Tracey Friesen's book "Story Money Impact: Funding Media for Social Change"(Routledge, 2016).
-Dodds is currently the Impact Producer for "The New Corporation" - the sequel to the first film which is being directed by Joel Bakan and Jennifer Abbott.
-She is directing the digital media companion project "TheNewCorporation.app," alongside a new platform for impact engagement"Cool.World".
+In 2016, Dodds was named as an "Impact Producer" in Tracey Friesen's book Story Money Impact: Funding Media for Social Change.
+She was also the Impact Producer for The New Corporation, a sequel directed by Joel Bakan and Jennifer Abbott.
+She was the director of the digital media companion project TheNewCorporation.app, alongside a new platform for impact engagement "Cool.World."
 Dodds and Bakan pitched their impact campaign at the November 2018 Good Pitch Vancouver.
-July 19, 2021 Bakan and Dodds filed a constitutional challenge accuses Twitter, Canadian government of failing to protect freedom of expression and democracy over refusal to allow ads about Canadian documentary film, due to Twitter's refusal to boost an ad for The New Corporation.